A smiling man in a blue cap and checkered shirt holds a color swatch in a printing factory.

 • Resourcefulness: Whether it was building a campfire or sketching business plans on paper, being in the wild taught me to adapt and think creatively.

-By the time I returned to civilization, I had the rough schema of a startup that merged my sabbatical reflections with practical solutions.
+By the time I returned to civilization, I had the rough blueprint of a startup that merged my sabbatical reflections with practical solutions.

 The of Accidental Entrepreneurship

 Starting a business is no walk in the park—especially when you didn’t plan to.
-Some of the hurdles I faced contained within:
+Some of the hurdles I faced included:

 1. Impostor Syndrome

-One moment I was avoiding mopping the floor, and the next, I was pitching my idea to possible investors.
-The change felt surreal, and self-doubt often crept in.
+One moment I was avoiding mopping the floor, and the next, I was pitching my idea to potential investors.
+The transition felt surreal, and self-doubt often crept in.

 Turning an idea into a reality meant juggling multiple roles.
-From marketing to product development, I had to learn quickly although staying passionate about my vision.
+From marketing to product development, I had to learn quickly while staying passionate about my vision.

 3. Explaining My Absence